cmoestl/heliocats/README.md

     data/maven_2014_2018_removed_smoothed.p
     data/psp_2018_2019.p
     data/wind_2018_2020.p
-    data/sta_2018_2019_beacon.p
-    data/ulysses_1990_2009_helcats.p
+    data/stereoa_2015_2019.p

-This creates the ICMECAT catalog (also a jupyter notebook is available):
+This creates the ICMECAT catalog (also a jupyter notebook *icmecat.ipynb* is available):

     python icmecat.py

-The catalog is available in these formats: .p, .xlsx, .json, .csv, .html, .txt
+The catalog is available in these formats: .p (pandas dataframe or numpy array), .xlsx, .json, .csv, .html, .txt

 Load this catalog with